Govt To Encourage Farmers To Grow More Cotton - UrduPoint

 Govt To Encourage Farmers To Grow More Cotton

-The government has evolved a scheme of incentives in order to cope with the prevailing situation and encourage farmers to grow more cotton which is quite vital to increase exports and precious foreign exchange for national kitty

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Apr, 2021 ) :The government has evolved a scheme of incentives in order to cope with the prevailing situation and encourage farmers to grow more cotton which is quite vital to increase exports and precious foreign exchange for national kitty.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd May, 2021 ) :The government has evolved a scheme of incentives in order to cope with the prevailing situation and encourage farmers to grow more cotton, which is quite vital to increase exports and precious foreign exchange for national kitty.

 In this regard, the authorities concerned have been working on war footings to encourage the farmers to cultivate cotton and revive its production in the country as the national economy cannot be improved without a revolution in cotton and its allied industry.